ElliePenguins/Tools_and_Toys/README.md

 This is the script that connects to the machines running the server script.

-Note that the two scripts interact with eachother over by each generating a one time password.
+Note that the two scripts interact with eachother by each generating a one time password.
 Beacause of this it is important that each of the machines involed have their times properly syncronized.
 Also the key to generate these passwords must be the same on the two points.

 At this time there is no network encryption.
 Until that is added the network conditions should be considered.